RaPaLearning/gita-begin/gita/15-4_second_part.md

 [surrender](7-19.md#Sharanagati)
  to Me alone - they will cross over this material world’.

-There is an alternate way to read this Shloka - the syllables in [prapadyEt yata: pravr'tti:] can also be read as [prapadya iyata: pravr'tti:], which means 'By
+There is an alternate way to read this Shloka - the syllables in [prapadye yata: pravr'tti:] can also be read as [prapadya iyata: pravr'tti:], which means 'By
 [surrender](7-19.md#Sharanagati)
 , the full extent of achievements are possible'.
 With this reading, the meaning of the Shloka is: